 For an authentic Caldo de Res, use Beef Shank or chamorro de res.
 This Cut of beef has a bone in the center and beef around.
 You can see a pic of this meat in my Barbacoa Recipe.

 Most American supermarkets do not have this cut of beef in stock, however you can find it in Hispanic and ethnic markets.
+I also suggest asking the butcher counter, sometimes they may have beef shank or extra beef bones in the back.

-To make this recipe more accessible, I'm using chuck roast and beef bones to flavor the broth.
+To make this recipe more accessible, I’m using chuck roast and beef bones to flavor the broth.
 When I first published this recipe, T-bone steaks were on sale at my grocery store, so I used the meat for a steak salad, and saved the bone for the soup.
-Sometimes you have to get creative!

-Can't find any beef bones, but still want the benefits?
+Can’t find any beef bones, but still want the benefits?
 Most stores have pre-made beef bone broth, usually frozen or shelf stable.
 Add 1 cup of beef bone broth and the remaining water.
+Just make sure to adjust the salt after the meat is cooked.

 Instant Pot Method